aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 - Casts
 - Text truncation

 COPY fits nicely in an existing infrastructure where one or more warehouses are managed for size and suspension/resumption to achieve peak price to performance of various workloads, such as `SELECT` queries or data transformations.
-Here is the syntax of a simple `COPY INTO` command:
+Here is the syntax of a simple `COPY` command:

 {% highlight sql json linenos %}
 COPY INTO [<namespace>.]<table_name>